Designing high-fidelity two-qubit gates between fluxonium qubits: Setup and basic gate mechanism

 In addition to coherent errors arising from a finite $|\delta\chi_{ij}|$, spurious non-resonant driving of the coupler two photon state must also be addressed.
 Recall that the inherited nonlinearity $\alpha$ of the coupler is given by the shift of the $\ket{1, 2, 1}$ state.
 In our chosen parameter regime, $\alpha$ is largely due to virtual transitions involving fluxonium plasmon excitations, and can thus be obtained to good approximation from our effective model (where each plasmon transition is treated as an effective two-level qubit coupled to the coupler resonator).
 The value of $\alpha$ obtained from full numerics (grey solid line in Fig. \ref{fig:fig2}(b)) approximately follows the predictions of our effective model (grey dashed line, Fig. \ref{fig:fig2}(b)).

 Finally, coherent errors can be further reduced by employing destructive interference between the unwanted phases generated by the two mechanisms discussed above (finite $\alpha$, finite $\delta \chi_{ij}$).
 For this interference to be possible, we require approximately $\alpha \sim \delta \chi_{ij}$.
 Although the $|\delta \chi_{ij}|$ values are similar for a wide range of hybridization values, we must increase the hybridization for sufficient $\alpha$.
 For the resonator impedance in Table \ref{table:1}, this is around a hybridization of 20\% and 14\% for $h_A$ and $h_B$, respectively (black dashed vertical line, Fig. \ref{fig:fig2}(b)).
-(As mentioned above, for facilitating integration in a larger circuit, the hybridization may be slightly reduced for a larger coupler impedance $Z_r \sim 1000\Omega$ [SI]).
 Indeed, we find that by requiring coupler anharmonicities of at least $\sim 70$ MHz $\sim \delta\chi_{ij}$, we can achieve low coherent error rates.
-For the remaining text, we fix the coupler anharmonicity at $\alpha \sim 70$ MHz, resulting in circuit parameters shown in Table \ref{table:1}, with the coupler frequency at 7.08 GHz.
+For the remainder of this paper, we fix the coupler anharmonicity at $\alpha \sim 70$ MHz, resulting in circuit parameters shown in Table \ref{table:1}, with the coupler frequency at 7.08 GHz.
 By exploiting fluxoniums' strong nonlinearity, we have maximized $|\delta\chi_{ij}|$ and $\alpha$, with feasible hybridization, by choosing small $\Delta$, large $\omega_{03}^i$, and a plasmon-above-coupler frequency allocation.